apioo/psx/doc/design/command.rst

 -----

-This chapter gives a short overview of the most important methods which you need inside an command.
+This chapter gives a short overview of the most important methods which you need inside a command.
 To simplify things take a look at the following source code.

 .. code-block:: php